 - The general understanding and a global roadmap from local to global should be achieved with close collaboration with mydata.org network.
 The timeline would be Q3/18.

 - MyData portability is studied with most promising approaches, including MyData operator model, personal cloud, personal data account, data standardisation, etc. These are studied in city driven developmental projects which are using innovation partnership (PCP, PPI) funding instruments.
-The cities’ role is open innovation partnership calls, and co-create the future solutions with companies.
+The role of cities in open innovation partnership calls, and in co-creating the future solutions with companies and civil society organisations.

 - The action is implemented by identifying the focus and use cases with cities, which are interested in the action, and sharing the good practices between the cities.